(An edited version of this article was published in

 “The Skeptic” Vol 37, No. 2, June 2017)

-The claim ‘I’m entitled to my opinion’ or ‘I have a right to my opinion’ is a logical fallacy in which a person rejects objections to their argument by claiming that they are entitled to their opinion.
+The claim ‘I’m entitled to my opinion’ or ‘I have a right to my opinion’ is a logical fallacy in which a person attempts to reject objections to their argument by claiming that they are entitled to their opinion.
 This claim is usually uttered by people in disagreement when they have hit the wall in defending their point on its merits.
-It is a last ditch rhetorical device that attempts to rescue their position by defending their right to hold an opinion, no matter how stupid, ignorant or ill-founded that opinion might be.
+It is a last ditch rhetorical device that attempts to rescue their position by defending their right to hold an opinion, no matter how ill-founded or wrong that opinion might be.